chill0121/project_tracker/project_tracker copy.md

 - [ ] Develop a DataIngestionService() in PySpark
     - [ ] Join/Ingest raw tables into feature store staging and perform quality checks
     - [ ] Implement point-in-time joins for first feature group
-- [ ] Start planning for high-impact data to be used in churn definition.
+- [ ] Plan for high-impact data to be used in churn definition.

 ### Weekly Check-In *(Aug 20 & Aug 28)*
 - **Progress Summary:**